muturi254/yolo_2/explanation.md

         - add mongo service:__yet to be created__ as a dependancy
         - expose same ports exposed in the container
         - add stdin_open to allow for comtainer to be open and running
+        - add environment variable for mongo_db_url to shift from container using localhost

     #step three